adam3smith/lis546_Sp24/content/data-acquisition-search-discovery.md

 The JSON Formatter allows you to sort data, filter, format, convert, and download data in alternate formats.
 If you want to use the data within Google Sheets for example, you can convert to csv, download the data, and open in Google Sheets.

 ### Programmatic Access to APIs
 While the above techniques work well for small datasets, if you want to access large datasets and/or want to wrangle and analyze the data, you can access APIs programmatically.
 You can access data through Python, R, Javascript, a command line terminal, and more.
 There are even proprietary software platforms for interacting with APIs.
-The video below shows a very quick example of accessing Tweets via the Twitter API (in the good ol' days of free access: see above) using a Python script:
+The video below shows a very quick example of accessing Tweets via the Twitter API using a Python script:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/RY7q3MpRN3s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=fHHDM2-If9g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 My goal in this tutorial was to introduce you to APIs and how you can start using them today.
 While some APIs will require a coding background, many do not.
 I hope you will feel comfortable testing out different APIs and gathering data from sources of interest.
 As you experiement with gathering data via an API, be sure to look at the documentation for that API.
 Most documentation will give you all the information you need to format the query just the way you want it.